Nuclear fuel cycle in France: Waste management

+Very Low Activity (VLA): VSL Waste Managed on-site through radioactive decay.
+They are then treated as conventional waste.; VLA Waste Stored at the surface in the VLA Storage Center in Aube.

+Low Activity (LA): FMA-SL Waste Stored at the surface in the FMA Storage Center in Aube, which replaced the Manche Storage Center, now closed and under surveillance.; FA-LL Waste Shallow storage center (between 15 and 200 m) under study.
+Scheduled for commissioning in 2019.

+Intermediate Activity (IA): IA-LL Waste Deep storage center (at 500 m) under study.
+Scheduled for commissioning in 2025.

+High Activity (HA): HL Waste Deep storage center (at 500 m) under study.
+Scheduled for commissioning in 2025.

 The vast majority of nuclear waste in France is low- to medium-level short-lived waste (792,625 m^{3} on December 31, 2007, or 69%).
 This represents 0.0276% of total radioactivity.
 These are mainly objects and tools used in the operation of nuclear facilities that have been contaminated to a greater or lesser extent by the radioelements with which they have come into contact (protective clothing, gloves, etc.), and those used in the operation of nuclear facilities (treatment of liquid effluent or filtration of gaseous effluent).
 Since 1992, they have been stored above ground, in the Aube region, at the Centre de stockage des déchets de faible et moyenne activité (CSFMA, or Low- and medium-level waste storage facility), which took over from the Manche storage centre (CSM), closed in 1994.

 The volume of very low-level waste (VLLW) in storage on December 31, 2007, was 231,688 m^{3}, or 20.1% of the total, representing an insignificant level of radioactivity.
 Since August 2003, this waste has been stored at the Morvilliers facility in the Aube region, near the CSFMA plant.